shibampokerail/Temp-6242025/Readme.md

 # Qualys Tool

-A desktop application built with Python and PySide6 to provide a fast, responsive, and powerful interface for interacting with the Qualys Cloud Platform.
+An application built with Python and PySide6 to provide a fast, responsive, and powerful interface for interacting with the Qualys Cloud Platform.
 This tool is designed to overcome the latency of web interfaces by using a high-performance local caching strategy, enabling instantaneous searching and filtering of thousands of assets.

 ## Details